jdesbonnet/LPC824_MAX30102/README.md

 # LPC824_MAX30102

-A simple UART interface to MAX30102 SPO2 sensor mounted on a breakout board (part GY-MAX30102) using NXP LPC824 MCU.
+A simple UART interface to one or more MAX30102 SPO2 sensor mounted on a breakout board (part GY-MAX30102) using NXP LPC824 MCU.

 Test PPG (photoplethysmogram) measured with MAX30102 optical sensor on thumb.